erichVK5/KicadSymbolToGEDA/README.md

 Support for conversion of multiple slot devices has been implemented.

-pinseq= fields are to be implemented next.
+pinseq= fields have been implemented, but need to be improved for multiple slot devices such that they are a sequential series of numbers.

 Quickstart guide: